 Key selection criteria

 - Ability to attend on rostered day(s) and time(s); available shifts vary due to special programs and events.

 - Be able to safely carry out all duties and responsibilities of the role.

-- A volunteer commits to a regular shift as set with the Education and Public Programs Officer.
+- A volunteer commits to a regular shift as set with the Programs Manager during operational hours.